Russian forces leave Snake Island, keep up eastern assault | Headlines

 He denied Russia had adjusted its strategy after failing to take Kyiv in the early stage of the conflict.
 "As you can see, the troops are moving and reaching the marks that were set for them for a certain stage of this combat work.
 Everything is going according to plan," Putin said at a news conference in Turkmenistan.

-"The open-door policy of NATO shouldn't resemble old turnstiles on Kyiv's subway, which stay open but close when you approach them until you pay," Zelenskyy told NATO leaders meeting in Madrid, speaking by video link.
-"Hasn't Ukraine paid enough?
-Hasn't our contribution to defending Europe and the entire civilization been sufficient?"
 He asked for more modern artillery systems and other weapons and warned the NATO leaders they either had to provide Ukraine with the help it needed to defeat Russia or "face a delayed war between Russia and yourself."
 In southern Ukraine, the death toll from Wednesday's Russian missile strike on an apartment building in Mykolaiv rose to six, according to Gov. Vitaliy Kim.
 Another six people were wounded.
-Mykolaiv is a major port and seizing it — as well as Odesa farther west — would be key to Russia's objective of cutting off Ukraine from its Black Sea coast.
+Mykolaiv is a major port and seizing it — as well as Odesa farther west — would be key to Russia's objective of cutting off Ukraine from its Black Sea coast. ___ Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)